conatusassistant/conatus-debug-new/DEBUG_LOG.md

   - `web/context/AdaptiveLearningContext.tsx`
 - **Error Message**: `TypeError: client.defaultQueryOptions is not a function`
 - **Solution Implemented**:
+  - Created a new file `useModernSuggestions.ts` with hooks compatible with React Query v5
-  - Updated the files to use the React Query v5 object parameter syntax
+  - Updated AdaptiveLearningContext.tsx to import from the new hooks file
-  - Added explicit type annotations to the callback functions in the hooks
+  - Used explicit function declarations instead of arrow functions for hooks
-  - Removed generic type parameters that were causing compatibility issues
+  - Added proper null checking and error handling

 ### 2. Supabase Environment Variables